 - Allow Member institutions to publish their own textbooks (anticipated to be up to two per year) in disciplines of their choosing.

 CAUL Member institutions are at various stages of development in terms of their exploration of open textbooks.
-The aims of the Collective will allow Member institutions with different goals and different needs to benefit from the Collective.
-The Collective will draw on the strength of networks within the CAUL membership to encourage cross-institutional collaboration on open textbooks and facilitate knowledge sharing.
+The aims of the Collective allow Member institutions with different goals and different needs to benefit from the Collective.
+The Collective draws on the strength of networks within the CAUL membership to encourage cross-institutional collaboration on open textbooks and facilitate knowledge sharing.

-The Collective will operate as a two year pilot commencing January 2022 under an opt-in participation model.
+The Collective is operating as a two year pilot commencing January 2022 under an opt-in participation model.